WireBootstrap Query Service

 The files needed for this solution are installed in the \orm directly off of the WireBootstrap Query Service installation root.

-This pages uses the Northwind sample database for illustration purposes.
+This pages uses the for illustration purposes.

 DataSource